TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 Another option, If you want to test the sample in the Flow tester then follow below instructions:

-in flow, click on Test Button -> create Launch configuration -> click Next button -> click on Run
+In flow, click on Test Button -> create Launch configuration -> click Next button -> click on Run

 ![sample Response](../../../import-screenshots/redshift_screenshot/10.png)
 ![Sample Response](../../../import-screenshots/redshift_screenshot/11.png)